FROM 16 FEET TO THE GROUND IN LESS THAN A SECOND

-Tom, one of my best friends, and I were just bullshitting as we always do.
-Together we are quite accomplished at it to tell you the truth.
-Although Tom is much more fluent at the art than am I. There was no reason or topic to our conversation but we did chew over the fact bow season for deer was underway and we had yet to be in the timber trying our luck.
-I had not really even been out to scout my stands.
-For all I knew the trees had fallen over.
-Tom mentioned he was hoping to go the next morning, but it was quite a drive to his area and he wasn’t certain he was up for it.
-I told him I was going and he should just join me since my acreage was close and I had several stands in place from last year.
-I wasn’t worried he would take a large buck anyway… I’d seen the deer he usually took.
+Tom, one of my best friends, and I were “shootin the shit” as we so often do.
+In fact, I’d say Tom has taken the art of “bullshitting” to a whole new level.
+Usually, there was no rhyme, reason, or topic to our conversation.
+However, that day, we did discuss how bow season for deer was underway, and neither of us had been hunting.
+Honestly, I hadn’t even been out to check my stands.
+Tom was hoping to go the next morning, but it was quite a drive to his area, and he wasn’t certain he was up for how early he’d need to get going.
+That comment spurred the first tiny decision that set my life in a new direction.
+I told him he should join me since my acreage was close and I had several stands still in from last year.
+It would be nice to hunt together.
+And besides, I wasn’t worried he would take a large buck… I’d seen the deer he had shot in the past.

 So that’s it, the plan was made.
 The stage was set.
 We were going to start the year off hunting my 40 acre refuge.

-I figured that after work I would go to my barn to prep for the next day.
-My bow, arrows, and backpack would all need gathered and prepped.
-I would grab everything I’d take in the morning.
-At least that is what I thought I’d do so I wouldn’t be so rushed in the morning.
+After work I planned on going to my barn to gather what I needed for the next day’s hunt.
+My bow, arrows, backpack, and safety gear would all need gathered and loaded.
+I would grab everything and load it in the truck for the morning.
+At least that is what I thought I’d do so I wouldn’t be so rushing to do it in the morning.

-Nothing ever goes as planned they say and I’m not the best at following even my own plans.
-So it’s no surprise that when JB (another great friend) and Tom suggested dinner out I was game.
-The gear could be gathered early in the a.m.
-I’d get my clothes out when I got home.
-So out to eat I went.
+Nothing ever goes as planned, they say, and I’m not the best at following up on my own ideas.
+So it’s no surprise that when JB (another great friend) and Tom suggested dinner out after work, I was game.
+The gear wouldn’t take that long to grab early in the a.m., and I’d get my clothes out when I got home.
+So out to eat with J.B. and Tom I went.

-The hunters reading this will understand when I say the sunrise is always quicker coming when you’re trying to get out in your stand.
-The morning of a hunt flies by no matter how early you get up to get ready.
-Of course I found myself in a hurry.
-Tom was going to beat me to the acreage and I hate making anyone wait.
-I just grabbed the plastic containers from the shelves that contained my hunting gear.
-It took no time to put them in the truck and get down the road.
+The hunters reading this will understand when I say the sunrise is always quicker coming when you’re trying to get out to your stand.
+The morning of a hunt flies by, no matter how early you get up to get ready.
+Of course, I found myself in a hurry.
+Tom was going to beat me to the acreage, and I hate making anyone wait.
+I hastily grabbed the Rubbermaid containers that my hunting gear was in, threw them in the truck bed, and headed out to meet Tom.

-As I expected Tom was already there, so I jumped out and immediately started getting the containers from the bed.
-In my haste to load them I had somehow gotten a wrong case.
-Everything I needed was there except my safety harness.
-I was pretty faithful at wearing it since I bought it but the truth is I had hunted nearly forty years without one.
-Hell, when I was young there weren’t safety devises for hunting in trees.
-A hunter just climbed a tree and stood there until their legs went numb.
-So I didn’t even think twice about going on in without it.
-History; I never needed one for all those years, what’s one more day?
+As I expected, Tom was already there waiting for me.
+I jumped out and started grabbing the containers from the bed.
+This is where I have my “oh shit” moment.
+In my haste, I had somehow gotten the wrong container.
+What I found inside was not the safety harness I expected, but my fishing waders and boots instead.
+I’d look pretty dumb up in a tree stand in fishing waders.
+Now I’ve been pretty faithful about wearing a safety harness since I bought it.
+But like many of my generation, I had hunted nearly forty years without one.
+Hell, when I learned to bowhunt, safety devices hadn’t been thought of.
+A hunter would just climb a tree and stand there until his legs went numb.
+I didn’t even think twice about going on in without it.
+Complacency; I never needed one for all those years, what’s one more day?
 Right?

 Tom knew his way around my place so not wanting to hold him up I sent him ahead of me to a ladder stand on an old food plot.
 Its my favorite spot and has always produced deer.
 I still had to get my bow ready and wanted a few more gulps of coffee before heading in…. that and I needed to relieve myself and I’m sure Tom didn’t want to hang around for that.